NextGenCMB/delensalot/docs/source/usage/quickstart.rst

 :code:`bcl` has shape :code:`[nit,nmasks,nbins,nsims]`.

-Assess D.lensalot analysis
+Assess delensalot analysis
 ---------------------------

-To access all variables and functions of a D.lensalot job, simply start an Interactive Mode with the :code:`<job-of-my-interest>`.
+To access all variables and functions of a delensalot job, simply start an Interactive Mode with the :code:`<job-of-my-interest>`.

 .. code-block:: python